Work with collections

 Furthermore, if you add data to the collection that includes additional properties or sub-properties that weren’t present when you first created the collection, those new properties are indexed if they are not named in the deny array, either explicitly or by inheritance.

-When you use the deny array for selective indexing, subsequent Data API queries can perform sort and filter operations on any field except the denied (non-indexed) fields.
+When you use the deny array for selective indexing, subsequent Data API queries can perform sort and filter clauses on any field except the denied (non-indexed) fields.
 Attempting to perform these operations on denied fields returns an error.

 Non-indexed field error